Freight Shipping from Grand Rapids to Denver

 How much does it cost to ship freight from Grand Rapids to Denver?

-Full truckload (FTL) rates from Grand Rapids, MI to Denver, CO currently range from $2,864-$3,530 for a standard dry van load over the 1,332-mile route.
+Full truckload (FTL) rates from Grand Rapids, MI to Denver, CO currently range $2,864-$3,530 (roughly $2.16-$2.65 per mile over 1,332 miles).
 LTL shipments typically cost $933-$1,532 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Grand Rapids to Denver?